Tutorial: Generate an app using AI

 In the Select data sources dialog box, choose Skip.

-You can start defining the app you want to generate by describing it in the text box, or by choosing Customize on a sample prompt.
-Once you describe your app, App Studio will generate the app requirements and details for you to review.
+You can start defining the app that you want to generate by describing it in the text box, or by choosing Customize on a sample prompt.
+After you describe your app, App Studio generates the app requirements and details for you to review.
 This includes use cases, user flows, and data models.

-Use the text box to iterate your app as needed, until you are satisfied with the requirements and details.
+Use the text box to iterate with your app as needed until you're satisfied with the requirements and details.

 Optionally, you can view a short video that details how to navigate around your new app.

-Choose Edit app to enter the application studio for your app.
+Choose Edit app to enter the Development environment for your app.

 Step 2: Explore your new application

-In the application studio, you'll find the following resources:
+In the Development environment, you'll find the following resources:

 A canvas that you use to view or edit your application.
 The canvas changes depending on the resource that is selected.